 University of Notre Dame

-Dr. Meier will be joining the Minding Scripture hosts in discussion for Episode 2: The Historical Jesus.
+Dr. Meier joined the Minding Scripture hosts in discussion for Episode 2: The Historical Jesus.
 The William K. Warren Professor of Theology, Emeritus, at the University of Notre Dame, his most recent major publication project has been a detailed study of the historical Jesus, A Marginal Jew.

 University of California, Berkeley

-Dr. Alter will be joining the Minding Scripture hosts for Episode 5: Translation of Scripture.
+Dr. Alter joined the Minding Scripture hosts for Episode 4: Translation of Scripture.
 He has written extensively on literary aspects of the Bible.
 Two of his most recent books are Psalms: A Translation with Commentary (2007) and Pen of Iron: American Prose and the King James Bible (2010).

 David Bentley Hart